faizilham/msc-thesis/main/ch6_collection_extension.typ

 == Chapter summary

 We extend the function signatures with utilization status annotation.
-A status annotation can be added to a parameter type, indicating the required utilization status for corresponding argument, or to the return type for indicating the resulting utilization status.
+A status annotation can be added to a parameter type, indicating the required utilization status for the corresponding argument, or to the return type to indicate the resulting utilization status.
 Status annotations can also be parametric; this is usually the case for higher-order functions.

 To accommodate the status annotations, we only need to change the utilization analysis, since the function alias and safely-reachable values analysis are not directly related to the utilization status requirements.
 The most significant change is the expansion of the utilization lattice ${bot, NU, UT, top}$ with the utilization variables set, which contains all parametric status annotations in the analyzed function.
 Because of this expansion, we also need to record what is the instantiated values of the utilization variables, which is added to the program state lattice as the known utilization variable assignment lattice $Y$.
 The resulting unification environments in the Instantiate function are now recorded in the lattice $Y$ for every function call.
 This lattice $Y$ is useful for inferring the utilization requirements for lambda functions.
-Apart from recording the unification environments, the Instantiate function now also checks and instantiates the function signatures according to the arguments' utilization statuses.
+Apart from recording the unification environments, the Instantiate function now also checks and instantiates the function signatures according to the arguments' utilization status.

-By using the combination of utilization status and effect annotations, we can model the utilization of collection types and resource-like types like file handler.
+By using the combination of utilization status and effect annotations, we can model the utilization of collection types and resource-like types like a file handler.
 We now only need to implement a prototype of the analysis in Kotlin.